Local-global principles for norm one tori over semi-global fields: vs

+In this section, we compare the groups $\Sh_X(F,T_{L/F})$ and $\Sh(F, T_{L/F})$ for a semi-global field $F$ and a finite Galois extension $L/F$ of degree coprime to the characteristic of the residue field.
+The proof uses Theorem \ref{2dim-norms} from the previous section.
+This allows us to use patching techniques to prove the local-global principle for norm one tori $T_{L/F}$ over $F$ with respect to discrete valuations.

-\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa.$ Let $F/K$ be the function field of a curve and $\XX_0$ a regular proper model of $F$ with reduced special fibre $X_0$.
-Let $L/F$ be a Galois field extension of degree coprime to char $(\kappa ).$ Then $\bigcup _{X} \Sh _X (F,T_{L/F})= \Sh (F,T_{L/F}),$ where $X$ is running over the reduced special fibres of regular proper models of $\XX$ of $F$ which are obtained as a sequence of blow-ups of $\XX_0$ centered at closed points of $\XX_0$. \end{theorem}
+\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa.$ Let $F$ be the function field of a smooth, projective, geometrically integral curve over $K$ and $\XX_0$ a regular proper model of $F$ with reduced special fibre $X_0$.
+Let $L/F$ be a Galois field extension of degree coprime to char $(\kappa ).$ Then $\displaystyle \Sh (F,T_{L/F}) = \bigcup_{X} \Sh _X (F,T_{L/F}),$ where $X$ is running over the reduced special fibres of regular proper models $\XX$ of $F$ which are obtained as a sequence of blow-ups of $\XX_0$ centered at closed points of $\XX_0$. \end{theorem}